Mastering UTF-8

 When opening the file with your hex editor you can see if it contains a BOM at the very beginning.
 The BOM for UTF-8 is:

 In case you see some other "strange characters" in front of you actual data this might be a different BOM.
 This can be either because your file is actually not encoded in UTF-8 or because it simply has a wrong BOM.
-The most popular other BOMs are:
+The BOMs of other popular encodings look like the following:

 FE FF